 Next, call your donors.

 Your loyal supporters want to hear from you, board members, and other staff.
-You are allowing them to make a difference.
+You are giving them an opportunity to make a difference.

-2) Share a recent impact story that will resonate with them.
+2) Share a recent impact story that resonates with them.

 3) Ask their advice on a topic for which they are knowledgeable – listen & take note.